coffeeflash/tobisyurt/_posts/2022-06-12-part-1,-comments-app:-overview.md

   SPRING_DATA_MONGODB_USERNAME: root
   SPRING_DATA_MONGODB_PASSWORD: pleaseChangeMeea.
    2. DDOS (and DOS): to post a comment, one has to solve a hash puzzle, which needs a couple of seconds to solve (depends on the client device, which could also be a little unfair...).
-   3. Covered by Spring Boot and proper implementation...
+   3. Covered by Spring Boot and (hopefully) proper implementation...

 ## Some Details